 PLEASE NOTE: The dimensions of these prints may require special framing.

 One of the earliest panoramic drawings of Melbourne as it appeared in 1841.
 This 3-part image was engraved by Alfred Martin Ebsworth in 1889, and was published in the Supplement to "The Australasian Sketcher," April 18, 1889.
-The original drawings were probably made by Samuel Jackson (1807-76), architect of the first Scots' Church on this corner, who made a panoramic pencil drawing from its walls, then under construction in 1841.
+Samuel Jackson (1807-76), architect of the first Scots' Church also made a panoramic pencil drawing from its walls, then under construction in 1841.

 If you order this product, you will receive all three images printed in one sheet, similar to how the images are displayed under this description.